LatAmStartups/LatAmStartups.github.io/_posts/2018-08-11-brazilian-edtech-startup-launches-in-toronto.md

 </p>

 <p>
 Brazilian Lucas Pinto is the founder of Cerbo.
-Or rather, one of the co-founders--the other three are from France, China, and the US.
+Or rather, one of the co-founders&mdash;the other three are from France, China, and the US.
 </p>

 <p>
-And Cerbo's co-founders decided to launch their startup not from the US, France, Brazil, or China, but from Canada.
-They chose the LatAm Startups acceleration program to scale their business globally.
+And Cerbo's co-founders decided to scale their startup from Toronto, using the LatAm Startups acceleration program as a springboard.
 </p>

 <!--more-->
 <p>
-Cerbo is passionate about online learning, and connecting students and teachers from around the world.
+Cerbo is passionate about online learning, and connecting learners and instructors from around the world.
 </p>

 <p>